Nobu Shirase

 At the Shirase Antarctic Expedition Memorial Museum, you can learn about Shirase Nobu, the history of Japanese Antarctic exploration, and Japan's connection with Antarctica

-The museum regularly displays a variety of materials, and also regularly holds fairs related to Antarctica and adventure, which are sure to pique your intellectual curiosity.
+The museum permanently displays a variety of materials, and also regularly holds fairs related to Antarctica and adventure, which are sure to pique your intellectual curiosity.

-As a museum, there is something to be gained just by looking at the exhibits, but the Shirase Antarctic Expedition Memorial Museum has other major attractions besides the exhibits.
-Yes, it is the "something" I mentioned at the beginning.
+You can gain something just by looking at the exhibits in the museum, but the Shirase Antarctic Expedition Memorial Museum has a major attraction beyond the exhibits.
+That is, the "certain thing" I mentioned at the beginning.

 The memorial hall also screens the aurora